-Illustration of Computation of SGPA and CGPA Computation of SGPA and CGPA where Ci is the number of credits of the ith course and ii.
+Illustration of Computation of SGPA and

+CGPA Computation of SGPA and CGPA

+i.
+The SGPA is the ratio of sum of the product of the number of credits with the grade points scored by a student in all the courses taken by a student and the sum of the number of credits of all the courses undergone by a student, i.e where Ci is the number of credits of the ith course and ii.
 The CGPA is also calculated in the same manner taking into account all the courses undergone by a student over all the semesters of a programme, i.e.

-SGPA (Si) =

-$$\Sigma$$

-(Ci x Gi) / Σ Ci
+SGPA (Si) = $\Sigma$ (Ci x Gi) / $\Sigma$ Ci